What if, when making art, you move away from natural imagery, altering the lines, shapes, colors, and features?

 Stylize photos with the help of your smartphone and expand your imagination through technology.
 At the same time, remember to develop your art intuition by giving yourself proper drawing habits so that all the fundamentals become your second nature and lead you to new creative avenues.

-The post cover uses Vadim Sloof’s illustration made on Sketchar.
+The post cover uses Vadim Sloof’s art made on Sketchar.